Yasnogorsk, Tula Oblast: Local government

+The representative body of local self-government, the Assembly of Deputies, has been operating since 2006.
+As a result of the elections on 1 March 2009, the second convocation of 15 deputies was elected (9 from United Russia, 1 from the Communist Party of the Russian Federation, 1 from A Just Russia, 4 self-nominated candidates).
+Following the results of the 2023 elections, a representative of the Yabloko party was elected to the council.

+Since 3 April 2009, the Head of the municipal formation "City of Yasnogorsk" has been Alexander Mikhailovich Dorogov.
+The position of Head of Administration of the municipal formation "City of Yasnogorsk" is occupied by Kharalampy Vasilyevich Mavrapulo (since 30 April 2009).

 Economy

 The Yasnogorsk Machine-Building Factory builds parts for wagons, pumps, and locomotives for Russia's mining industry.
 The factory opened in 1895; along with jobs, the factory provided social services; in 1991 the factory owners gradually cut back on these services.
 In 2009, fewer than 280 workers were employed, from a peak of 7,000.

 The town lags behind other urban centers of the oblast both economically and socially and its population has been steadily declining.